napengam/addConfirm/README.md

 ### NOTE:

-The solution described here is probably not the recommended way to deploy confirmation
-dialogs.
-You should think about this upfront during the analysis/design phase of your application.

-I came up with this  *workaround* when confronted with a clients legacy code,  littered
-with user interactions that deserved a confirmation.
-Rewriting the code would take to long and
-would further 'spaghettize' the given code, so here you go.
+While deploying confirmation dialogs should ideally be planned during the design and analysis phase of application development, sometimes legacy code presents unique challenges.

+In one such scenario, I encountered a client’s legacy system heavily interspersed with user interactions that warranted confirmation prompts.
+Refactoring the codebase would have been time-consuming and risked further complicating the already tangled code structure.

+To avoid introducing additional complexity and \"spaghettifying\" the code, I devised the following workaround to implement confirmation dialogs in a minimally invasive way.
+Though it may not be the most elegant long-term solution, it provides an efficient stopgap for managing user confirmations without a complete overhaul.

 <br>